FOREX-Dollar rally sputters as Fed sends mixed signals on inflation

 "Good U.S. data will be good for the USD and bad for risk markets, owing to the impact on the tapering process.
 Accordingly, we still like USD dip-buying into the early parts of the summer."

+The yen JPY=EBS weakened as far as 111.11 per dollar for the first time in 15 months on Thursday, and was last mostly flat at 111.03.

-The euro EUR=EBS was little changed at $1.19295 on Thursday compared to the previous session, when it rose as high as $1.19700 for the first time in a week.
+The euro EUR=EBS was little changed at $1.19220 compared to the previous session, when it rose as high as $1.19700 for the first time in a week.
 It had dipped to the lowest since April 6 on Friday, at $1.18470.

+"Going forward, the dollar could continue to strengthen against some of the lower yielding G-10 currencies, where the central banks are likely to lag the Fed in terms of tightening," said Shinichiro Kadota, a currency strategist at Barclays in Tokyo.
+Kadota projected the yen will fall to 112 per dollar and the euro to $1.18 by year-end.

 ========================================================